 Severe vomiting in pregnancy

-Sickness in pregnancy is common.
-Around 7 out of every 10 pregnant women experience nausea and/or vomiting, and this doesn't just occur in the morning.
+Sickness in pregnancy (sometimes called morning sickness) is common.
+Around 8 out of every 10 pregnant women feel sick (nausea), are sick (vomiting) or both during pregnancy.
+This does not just happen in the morning.

-For most women, this improves or disappears completely by around week 14, although for some women it can last longer.
+For most women, this improves or stops completely by around weeks 16 to 20, although for some women it can last longer.

-Some pregnant women experience excessive nausea and vomiting.
-They might be sick many times a day and be unable to keep food or drink down, which can have a negative effect on their daily life.
+Some pregnant women experience very bad nausea and vomiting.
+They might be sick many times a day and be unable to keep food or drink down, which can impact on their daily life.

 This excessive nausea and vomiting is known as hyperemesis gravidarum (HG), and often needs hospital treatment.

-Exactly how many pregnant women get HG is not known as some cases may go unreported, but it's thought to be around 1 in every 100.
+Exactly how many pregnant women get HG is not known as some cases may go unreported, but it's thought to be around 1 to 3 in every 100.

 Symptoms of hyperemesis gravidarum

-HG is much worse than the normal nausea and vomiting of pregnancy ("morning sickness").
+HG is much worse than the normal nausea and vomiting of pregnancy.

 Signs and symptoms of HG include: